hashicorp-education/learn-vault-plugin-secrets-hashicups/README.md

 # vault-plugin-secrets-hashicups

 This secrets engine renews and revokes JSON Web Tokens (JWTs) for the HashiCorp demo application.
+It is shared here as supporting content for the [Define Roles for the Secrets Engine](https://developer.hashicorp.com/vault/tutorials/custom-secrets-engine/custom-secrets-engine-role) tutorial.
 ## Prerequisites

 1. Target API with CRUD capabilities for secrets.